Spain: Landscapes from the Camino de Santiago

 Single Supplement: From $295

 After a delicious included breakfast, travel to Santiago de Compostela Airport for a short flight to Madrid.
-On arrival at Madrid Airport, you are whisked to your centrally located hotel.
-Country Walkers provides city information to guide your discoveries.
+Upon arrival at Madrid Airport, a representative holding a Country Walkers sign will meet you as you exit the baggage claim area.
+Complimentary transportation will be provided to your hotel.

 Included Meals: Breakfast